Hello all you SAP Analytics Cloud fans,

 - Story optimization

-- We know that you can’t get enough of BOC’s charts, tables and geo widgets, but try not to overload your story pages with them.
+- We know that you can’t get enough of SAP Analytics Cloud’s charts, tables and geo widgets, but try not to overload your story pages with them.
 The more charts each page has on it the longer it takes to load the page.
 For example, if you have 36 charts that you want to show in a story, it’s better to have 6 pages with 6 charts on each page than to have 3 pages with 12 charts on each page.

 - Make sure you don’t have any unused pages in your stories.
 This can slow down the story loading if you have a slower network connection.
 While the unused pages will not affect actual client-side processing time, this lowers the size of the actual story content that needs to be downloaded.